-Guy Kawasaki, one of the most prominent venture capitalists in Silicon Valley, and one of the original marketers of Apple, has struck out on his own and self-published a book (which fittingly enough, is about self-publishing).
+Guy Kawasaki, one of the most prominent venture capitalists in Silicon Valley, and one of the original marketers of Apple have struck out on his own and self-published a book (which fittingly enough, is about self-publishing).
 APE: Author, Publisher, Entrepreneur explores the pitfalls and successes of self-publishing while offering advice to new creators.
-Kawasaki knows a thing or two about success in the digital age and his advice resonates for a variety of authors.
+Kawasaki knows a thing or two about success in the digital age and his advice resonates with a variety of authors.

 He’s recently compiled a list of “do’s and

 His bottom line, however, is that when it comes to publishing independently, nothing is set in stone.
 So with that in mind, here are a couple of additional pieces of advice to consider, especially for keeping yourself in a good state of mind when entering the wonderful world of independent publishing.

 You will need to decide on how much effort and time you devote to the project.
 If you would like to make a living off of independent publishing (which is still very hard to achieve), then you will need to give it all.
 If you can only give half of your attention, then recognize that the results might not be as great as you expected.
 Keep your expectations in line with your effort.